ItsRune/VibezAPI/docs/Features/Ranking.md

 --// Functions \\--
 local function onPlayerAdded(Player: Player)
+    -- Wherever you're keeping your player's points, this is what you'd want to change it to. local pointStats = Player:WaitForChild("leaderstats", 120):WaitForChild("Points", 120)

-    local isOk, data, connections, formattedString
+    -- Don't touch below unless you know what you're doing. local isOk, data, connections, formattedString
     isOk, data = pcall(dataStoreToUse.GetAsync, dataStoreToUse, tostring(Player.UserId))

     if not isOk then
         return
     end